wso2-extensions/esb-connector-amazonlambda/src/test/INTEGRATION_TEST.md

         xlviii)   apiVersionRemovePermission                -   API version for RemovePermission method. xlix)     apiVersionUpdateAlias                     -   API version for UpdateAlias method.
-        l)        payload                                   -   The JSON that you want to provide to your Lambda function as input for Invoke method.
+        l)        payload                                   -   The JSON that you want to provide to your Lambda function as input for Invoke method. li)       deleteFunctionQualifier                   -   The version or alias to delete the specified function version/alias.
+It can't delete the $LATEST version as it can only be deleted with directly deleting the function.
+So except $LATEST version if you are deleting any other version you can specify here.

  5. Navigate to "<AMAZONLAMBDA_CONNECTOR_HOME>" and run the following command. <br/>